Margherita Pizza

 What You’ll Need To Make Margherita Pizza

-- San Marzano crushed tomatoes: A variety of plum tomatoes that originate from the town of San Marzano sul Sarno near Naples, Italy, these tomatoes have a sweeter, less acidic, and more concentrated flavor than typical roma tomatoes.
-Many supermarkets carry them but don’t worry if you can’t find them; regular crushed tomatoes will work.
+- San Marzano Crushed Tomatoes: This variety of plum tomatoes originates from the town of San Marzano sul Sarno near Naples, Italy.
+These tomatoes are sweeter, less acidic, and more concentrated in flavor than typical roma tomatoes.
+Many supermarkets carry them, but don’t worry if you can’t find them; regular crushed tomatoes will work too.

-- Fresh Mozzarella: Look for a fresh mozzarella ball that is not packed in water.
-(Or, if the cheese is packed in water, be sure to dry it well.)
+- Fresh Mozzarella: I prefer a fresh mozzarella ball that is not packed in water.
+If all you can find is one in water, just be sure to dry it very well before prepping it for your pizza.
+Any extra liquid can make the pizza soggy.

 - Parmigiano Reggiano: Use authentic Parmigiano Reggiano, which you can identify by looking at the rind, which is embossed with the name over and over.
 If the cheese is already grated, it should be labeled “Parmigiano Reggiano,” not “Parmesan.”